Admission for Undergraduate Students

 International Student Admission

-Basic requirements for admission of international students to undergraduate study include:
+Basic requirements for direct admission of international students to bachelor’s degree program include the following:

 English Proficiency